D. R. Seenivasagam

-Darma Raja Seenivasagam (Tamil: தார்ம ராஜா சீனிவசகம்) (1925 – 15 March 1969) was a Malaysian politician who was the first leader of the People's Progressive Party (PPP) in Malaysia.
+Darma Raja Seenivasagam (Tamil: தர்ம ராஜா சீனிவாசகம்) (1925 – 15 March 1969) was a Malaysian politician who was the first leader of the People's Progressive Party (PPP) in Malaysia.
 He founded the PPP (known as the Perak Progressive Party until 1956) alongside his brother, S. P. Seenivasagam, in 1953 after they had split from the Labour Party of Malaya.
 They were both well-known lawyers in Malaya prior to forming the party.

 As a Member of Parliament representing the Ipoh federal constituency from 1957 until his death in 1969, Seenivasagam was a national figure in the early years after the independence of Malaya, due to his high-profile legal cases as well as PPP's electoral successes in Ipoh.
 His death, at the age of 44, lead to a downturn in the fortunes of the party he founded.

 Biography

 Darma Raja Seenivasagam was of Ceylonese Tamil ancestry, as his father was a Ceylonese lawyer from Jaffna.

 Starting as a lawyer for his father's firm S Seenivasagam & Sons, DR became widely known for defending a young Chinese girl named Lee Meng who was arrested for alleged militant communist activities during the Emergency.

 Lee was captured by the British Malayan police force in Ipoh in July 1952 and tried for having a hand grenade in her possession.

 She was sentenced to death for her responsibility in issuing orders for several murders.

 Although DR did not win this case, his reputation as a lawyer was bolstered by the case.

 His party PPP had its stronghold in Perak and it received a lot of support, especially from the ethnic Chinese voters.

 In the 1954 elections, first in which PPP was participating, he was elected to the Town Council of Ipoh and Menglembu under the ‘Alliance’ ticket (UMNO, Malayan Chinese Association, Malayan Indian Congress).
 He lost to Leong Yew Koh of the Alliance in the 1955 Federal Elections when contesting the Ipoh-Menglembu seat.

 However, he was elected in a by-election in 1957 to the same parliamentary seat which was vacated by Leong who had just been appointed to become Malacca's first Governor.
 He secured 5,911 votes to defeat the Alliance candidate Yap Yin Fah by 1,820 votes.
 He went on to win the redesignated Ipoh parliamentary seat in the 1959 and 1964 elections, comfortably defeating candidates from the Alliance and the Socialist Front in three-way contests.